beasrodrigues24/yaPP/README.md

 ## How to Use It
 `python3 yapp.py input output -t goal` where goal is html or latex.
 Default is html.

-For further information, consult Manual.
+For further information, consult the [guide](https://beasrodrigues24.github.io/yaPP/).